unomaas/unomaas/README.md

 - I'm a Full-stack Software Engineer, based out of the greater Minneapolis/St. Paul area! ✌️

-- I'm passionate about documentation and incredibly minute details! 📚
+- I'm passionate about documentation and *minute details*! 📚

-- Ask me anything!
-I'd love to connect and nerd-out over similar interests!❓
+- Ask me anything, I'd love to connect and nerd-out over similar interests!❓

 - Fun fact: I'm learning how to juggle! 🤹